BRP vs BRD Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECN Czech T10 Super Series Match - July 5th, 2020

 ECN Czech T10 Super Series Week 4 Dream11 Fantasy Suggestions

-Fantasy Suggestion #1: V Mehta, J Hoffman, K Chomusora, V Raxwal, M Ansar, A Husain, S Ramaro, V Bijalwal, B Madival, P Tripathi and R Singh
+Fantasy Suggestion #1: J Hoffman, K Chumusora, M Ansar, B Subramaniam, S Naidu, A Husain, V Bijalwal, S Ramaro, B Madival, P Tripathi and R Singh

 Captain: A Husain, Vice-Captain: J Hoffman

-Fantasy Suggestion #2: A Khan, J Hoffman, K Chomusora, V Raxwal, M Ansar, A Husain, G Duraisamy, V Bijalwal, B Madival, P Tripathi and D Bhusal
+Fantasy Suggestion #2: J Hoffman, K Chumusora, M Ansar, M Smart, S Naidu, A Husain, V Bijalwal, A Vasudevan, B Madival, P Tripathi and R Singh